National Patient Recognition Week

 If you’re a patient then it’s time to stop in and tell your physician anything that’s been concerning you about your healthcare experience.
 Whether you have some complaints to voice about your treatment options or just want to express how difficult it would be to replace your incredible doctor.

-Patient Recognition Week is your chance to really speak up.
+National Patient Recognition Week is your chance to really speak up.
 You don’t have to wait for this holiday to come around though!
 Healthcare professionals care deeply about their patients, so feel free to speak up and have your voice be heard so you can see real improvement in your treatment!